LifeSet Gives Student a Chance to Run towards success

 Ares Epps is a LifeSet participant, LifeSet Scholar and a North Carolina State University student athlete, who has accomplished many of his goals through track and field, and with the support of Youth Villages.
 The LifeSet program offers youth who are aging out of foster care tools to ease the transition from childhood to adulthood.

-LifeSet is an individualized, evidence-informed community-based program.
+LifeSet is an individualized, evidence-based community-based program.
 Specialists work with young adults who experienced foster care to help them build healthy relationships, obtain safe housing, education and employment as they transition into the real world.
 Scholars is an extension of LifeSet that helps young people complete academic degrees or vocational programs.

 Ares began his journey with LifeSet just a couple years ago.
 He describes himself as an optimistic, kind, and charismatic person who loves to smile.
 His time in LifeSet and school has inspired him to strive to reach his goals.
 However, the path to where he is now wasn’t straight and narrow.